programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 If we are developing a plug-in for you, we can deliver it as a solution plug-in.

-In this case, we also create documentation that is tailored to the plugin.
-You will get the link to this documentation from us.
+In this case, we also create documentation for the plugin.
+You will get the documentation from us.

 ---